lauramosher/lauramosher.github.io/blog/_posts/2018-12-10-intent-vs-impact.md

 #### LGTBQ+ Discovery: I'm Queer.

-After my now husband and I had been dating for over two years, we approached my parents about the idea of the two of us living together.
-They were against it, mostly on religious grounds: abstinence before marriage.
+After my now husband and I had been dating for over two years, we broached the topic of living together.
+We were met with resistance by some family and friends, mostly on religious grounds: abstinence before marriage.
 I understood, but I also viscerally felt that it was truly not a problem.

-Arguing my case, my mother's retort felt harsh: "If the temptation to have sex isn't there, then the love isn't real."
+Arguing my case, one person's retort felt particularly harsh: "If the temptation [to have sex] isn't there, then the love isn't real."

 That hurt.
 A lot.
 At the time, I had no idea how to explain what I felt or why I felt the way I did, but I was emotional and hurt.

-Now, please understand, I love my mom.
-She's one of my biggest supporters and wants the absolute best for me.
-I value her advice and her input on most aspects of my life.
-I understood where she was coming from: in the traditional sense, sexual temptation is a common indicator of a healthy relationship.
-What neither of us knew at that time was that sexual temptation was not and would never be a problem for me, or a useful indicator of love.
+I understood where they were coming from: in the traditional sense, sexual temptation is a common indicator of a healthy relationship.
+What we didn't know at that time was that sexual temptation was not and would never be a problem for me, or a useful indicator of love.

 Why?
 Because I'm asexual (Ace).
-I'm also panromantic, though less relevant to this story.

 For me, being ace means I have no desire for sex; I do not feel arousal and I do not feel sexual attraction to another person.
 However, I do have deep and intimate feelings and connections to another person.
 And those feelings and connections are absolutely indicators of real love and real affection that healthy relationships can be built on.

 Despite believing that my relationship is genuine, I had this sliver of doubt for many years after.
 That what I felt wasn't real because I didn't want sex.
 That my partner would leave me(*) or was unhappy with me because I didn't want sex.
 Sex was this constant struggle.
 Sex was a hurdle that I felt I needed to overcome in order to have a healthy relationship.

-It's been years since that conversation with my mom.
+It's been years since that conversation.
 My husband and I have been happily married for over 5 years now; and after all this time, that temptation has never been there for me.
 Yet our relationship is healthy, and we regularly receive comments on how genuine our relationship seems to people.

 This discovery is recent, sometime in the last year or so.
 I've come to understand why I felt that way and why that statement hurt so much, and I am able to articulate the hurt I felt.

 I'm an open book when it comes to my sexual orientation and romantic inclinations.
 Please, please ask me about it if you're curious.
 It's worth noting that the asexual community has varying experiences.
 I personally don't feel arousal, while other asexuals may.
 You can read more about the ace community at <a href="https://www.asexuality.org/?q=overview.html">asexuality.org</a>.

 (*) It is only fair to note that had there been other issues in our relationship (making it unhealthy), not wanting sex and the struggle could have caused us to split.
-Our relationship is incredibly healthy and so this blip is something we work through together.
+Our relationship is incredibly healthy and so this blip is something we are able to work through together.

 ### Best intentions, phrased for the best impact.